|Spalding MFA in Writing Faculty

 Greg Pape, MFA (poetry).
 Greg Pape is the author of ten books, including Four Swans (Lynz House Press), Border Crossings, Black Branches, Storm Pattern (all originally published by University of Pittsburgh Press), Sunflower Facing the Sun (winner of the Edwin Ford Piper Prize, now called the Iowa Prize, and published by University of Iowa Press), and American Flamingo (winner of a Crab Orchard Open Competition Award, and published by Southern Illinois University Press).
 Black Branches was reprinted in the Carnegie Mellon Classic Contemporaries Series.
 His poems have been published widely in such magazines and literary reviews as The Atlantic, Iowa Review, The New Yorker, Northwest Review, and Poetry.
 He has received the Discovery/The Nation Award, two National Endowment for the Arts Individual Fellowships, the Pushcart Prize, the Richard Hugo Memorial Poetry Award, and his poems have been featured on NPR and read by Garrison Keillor on The Writers’ Almanac.
 He teaches at the University of Montana, and in the Brief-residency MFA program at Spalding University.
 He served as Poet Laureate of Montana from 2007 to 2009.

 Jeanie Thompson, MFA (poetry).
 Jeanie Thompson has published four collections of poetry, The Seasons Bear Us (River City Publishing, 2009), White for Harvest: New and Selected Poems (River City Publishing, 2001), Witness (Black Belt Press, 1995), and How to Enter the River (Holy Cow!
 Press, 1985), three chapbooks and has co-edited The Remembered Gate: Memoirs by Alabama Writers, (University of Alabama Press, 2002) with Jay Lamar.
-Witness won a Benjamin Franklin Award from the Publishers Marketing Association in 1996.
-Her poems, interviews with writers, and critical articles have appeared in Antaeus, Crazyhorse, Ironwood, North American Review, New England Review, and Southern Review.
+Witness won a Benjamin Franklin Award from the Publishers Marketing Association.
+Her poems, interviews with writers, and critical articles have appeared in Antaeus, Crazyhorse, Ironwood, KROnline, North American Review, New England Review, Southern Review, The New Sound and others.
 Jeanie holds the MFA from the University of Alabama, where she was founding editor of the literary journal Black Warrior Review.
-She has taught at the University of New Orleans and the New Orleans Center for the Creative Arts, as well as in the poetry-in-the schools program in New Orleans and in Alabama.
-Jeanie has received Individual Artist fellowships from the Louisiana State Arts Council and the Alabama State Council on the Arts and was a Walter Dakin Fellow at the Sewanee Writers Conference 2000.
-Jeanie is founding director of the award-winning Alabama Writers’ Forum, a statewide literary arts organization in Montgomery.
+She has taught at the University of New Orleans, the New Orleans Center for the Creative Arts, and in poetry-in-the schools programs in New Orleans and in Alabama.
+Jeanie has received Individual Artist fellowships from the Louisiana State Arts Council and the Alabama State Council on the Arts and was a Walter Dakin Fellow at the Sewanee Writers Conference.
+Jeanie is director of the award-winning Alabama Writers’ Forum, a statewide literary arts organization in Montgomery whose signature arts education program is Writing Our Stories, a collaboration with the Alabama Department of Youth Services.

 Neela Vaswani, MFA, PhD (fiction, creative nonfiction).
 Neela Vaswani is the author of the short story collection, Where the Long Grass Bends; a memoir, You Have Given Me a Country; and co-author of the middle-grade novel, Same Sun Here (with Silas House).
 She is the recipient of the American Book Award, an O. Henry Prize, the ForeWord Book of the Year gold medal, and many other honors.
 Her fiction and nonfiction have been widely anthologized and published in journals such as Epoch, Shenandoah, and Prairie Schooner.
 She has been a Visiting-Writer-in-Residence or Guest Lecturer at more than 100 institutions, among them: Knox College, 92nd Street Y (Tribeca), the Jimenez-Porter House at the University of Maryland, Kentucky Women Writers Conference, the Whitney Museum in New York City, and IIIT Hyderabad, India.
 She has a Ph.D. in Cultural Studies, lives in New York City, and is also on faculty at Manhattanville College’s MFA in Writing program.
 An education activist in India and the United States, Vaswani is founder of the Storylines Project with the New York Public Library.
 Neela’s website is neelavaswani.com.
 Top